 We are definitely not sitting on our laurels.
-Our agenda is expanding dramatically in 2011.
-In April, our Leadership Committee will be hosting the Inaugural Houston Conference for Women.
+Our agenda is to continuously expand.
+Every year in April, our Leadership Committee hosts the Inaugural Houston Conference for Women.
 Our workforce committee is reaching out to women re-entering the workforce.
 Our "No Parking Zone" Committee will connect Women at the Top – our stellar CEO's at major companies – with women at a plateau in their career to mentor them and encourage them to "Ask for It!" – whether "it" is a raise or the right encouragement to open up a dream business of their own.
-Our newly formed "Spark Plug" Committee helps to educate our future generation of leaders.
+Our "Rising Stars" Committee helps to educate our future generation of leaders.
 And our "Live After Five" Committee hosts our networking events.
 Like every solid organization, the Greater Houston Women's Chamber is only as strong as its members and our Membership Committee continues to recruit members with new ideas, enthusiasm and experience at all levels.
 But, education remains our most important initiative.
 There has never been a time in our history where education is tied so closely to success in life.

 Program of WorkStart for Women Entrepreneurs